vnev/recyclr-backend/README.md

         - `passwd`: User/Company password
     - Returns `token` response containing a JSON Web Token

+- `/user/{id}/delete`: **ADMIN ROUTE**: Deletes a user from database
+    - Type: GET
+    - GET request accepts a user ID in the URL and deletes that user and all listings, etc. associated with that user's ID if found

 #### Protected routes - requires signed in user/company
 - `/user/{id}`: Update user
     - Type: POST